 The articles of incorporation can only be changed with the approval of the shareholders.
 Further, bylaws are adopted by the board of directors and can be sometimes changed without the consent of the shareholders.
 The bylaws direct the board of directors in their work to oversee the corporation.
 The articles of incorporation must comply with the state statute and the bylaws must comply with both the state statute and the articles of incorporation.

-Contact us, your international business attorney in Florida to help with your corporate law needs and assist you with the formation and modification of a corporation.
+Contact us or schedule a consultation with your international business attorney in Miami, Florida USA to help with your corporate law needs and assist you with the formation and modification of a corporation.